 This material is accessible by Microsoft partners and Microsoft staff after signing in.

 The Modern Work Licensing Resources page contains some excellent presentations, data sheets, and FAQs which summarise a lot of the other resources in one place.

-Difinitive resource that shows the relationship between Products, Offers, and Service Plans.
-Doesn't show specific feature availability within a license, but it does show which license components make up a service plan.
+The definitive resource that shows the relationship between Products, Offers, and Service Plans.
+It doesn't show specific feature availability within a license, but it does show which license components make up a service plan.